Skip to main content

 Students accepted into the program will earn a Master of Arts degree in Music Studies and receive a graduate student assistantship.

-At this time, the OPUS Scholars program is open only to violinists and cellists.
+At this time, the OPUS Scholars program is open only to violinists, cellists and double bassists.
 This program is an effort to expand access in the field of classical music to students from underrepresented communities.

 Assistantships and Stipends